Skip to content

 Note that transport properties at low temperatures are more difficult to converge as the derivative of the Fermi-Dirac distribution is strongly peaked around the Fermi level hence a very dense sampling is needed to converge the BZ integrals.
 In a nutshell, avoid low temperatures unless you are really interested in this regime.

 • By default, the code use the tetrahedron method [Bloechl1994] to perform the integration in \qq-mesh.
 This allows to efficiently filter out the \qq-points that do not contribute to the lifetimes since these transitions are not compatible with energy and crystalline-momentum conservation.
 The use of the tetrahedron method is automatically activated when eph_task is set to -4.
 It is possible to change this behaviour by using eph_intmeth albeit not recommended as the calculation will become significantly slower.
+If using the Gaussian method, one must converge the self-energy with respect to zcut (or eph_fsmear if eph_task is set to 1), By default, zcut is set to a very large value.

 • The sigma_erange variable defines the energy window, below the VBM and above the CBM, where the lifetimes will be computed.
 Since the mobility integrals involve the derivative of the Fermi-Dirac occupation function centered on the Fermi level, it is possible to restrict the computation to those \kk-points that contribute to the mobility integral.
 The value of the derivative, indeed, decreases rapidly as we go further from the Fermi level hence only the states close to the band edges contribute.
 This variable should be subject to a convergence study as explained in the next section.